 How cheaper, faster storage helps this nonprofit do more for troubled youth

-Local government adopts a hybrid cloud to ensure it is always there for citizens
+Local government adopts a hybrid cloud to ensure it’s always there for citizens

 Quest provides supercharged monitoring and cost prediction with VROOM

-Quest VROOM accelerates the performance of your entire virtual infrastructure, transforms the app experience for users and helps predict and control licence and hardware costs.
-You can maximise resource utilisation and improve virtual app performance across hybrid environments.
+Quest VROOM accelerates the performance of your entire virtual infrastructure, transforms the app experience for users, and helps predict and control license and hardware costs.
+You can maximize resource utilization and improve virtual app performance across hybrid environments.
 Leverage Azure easily with assurance that you will understand the cost and benefits.

 Enhancing the Microsoft Office 365 experience at global scale with DataStax and Azure

-Microsoft recently deployed DataStax Enterprise (DSE) on Azure to better understand user behaviour and experience for its fastest selling product, Office 365.
-Powered by Apache Cassandra and leveraging the global scale, hybrid deployment capabilities and ease of integration on Azure, DSE is the always-on data platform that ensures your apps scale reliably and effortlessly while delivering actionable insight in real-time.
+Microsoft recently deployed DataStax Enterprise (DSE) on Azure to better understand user behavior and experience for its fastest selling product, Office 365.
+Powered by Apache Cassandra and leveraging the global scale, hybrid deployment capabilities, and ease of integration on Azure, DSE is the always-on data platform that ensures your apps scale reliably and effortlessly while delivering actionable insight in real-time.

 Featured: Build and release software faster with JFrog Artifactory SaaS on Azure

-Developers and DevOps engineers: Get complete control, insight and management of binaries throughout the software development lifecycle.
+Developers and DevOps engineers: Get complete control, insight, and management of binaries throughout the software development lifecycle.
 JFrog Artifactory SaaS on Azure is a hosted solution that gives you transparency and control of the entire build and process.
-It is all driven by the power of cloud-based development, giving you flexible release scalability, automated backups, service-level agreement (SLA)-based support and more.
+It’s all driven by the power of cloud-based development, giving you flexible release scalability, automated backups, service-level agreement (SLA)-based support, and more.

 Featured: Sign up to take a free Red Hat Open Shift Test Drive

-Find out how you can build, deploy and manage containerised services and apps with Red Hat OpenShift Container Platform on Azure.
-With a free Test Drive you will get to use OpenShift in a pre-provisioned, ready-to-go environment—no Azure subscription needed.
+Find out how you can build, deploy, and manage containerized services and apps with Red Hat OpenShift Container Platform on Azure.
+With a free Test Drive you’ll get to use OpenShift in a pre-provisioned, ready-to-go environment—no Azure subscription needed.

 New: Teradata bolsters analytics and database capabilities for Azure

-I know that it is already been mentioned at the top of this month’s newsletter, but I want to reiterate our excitement around Azure Stack, which is now ready to order.
+I know that it’s already been mentioned at the top of this month’s newsletter, but I want to reiterate our excitement around Azure Stack, which is now ready to order.
 We hope Azure Stack provides you a consistent experience and enables you and your company to choose the hybrid deployment that works best for you.
-Take a look at the videos on the Hybrid Cloud Solutions webpage, starting with our VP, Julia White, on overcoming complexity and optimising existing assets.
+Take a look at the videos on the Hybrid Cloud Solutions webpage, starting with our VP, Julia White, on overcoming complexity and optimizing existing assets.